qidi-community/Plus4-Wiki/content/chamber-heater-issue/README.md

 variable_k:1
 gcode:
     {% set temp = printer["heater_generic chamber"].target %}
+    M141 S0
     {% if temp > 0 %}
-        M141 S10
         G4 P15000
     {% endif %}
     BED_MESH_CLEAR
 ```

-Note the change of `S0` to `S10`.

-This will disable the heater coils and ensures that the chamber fan will stay on for a little longer to allow for the heater unit
+This will ensure that the chamber fan will stay on for at least 15 seconds longer to allow for the heater unit
 to cool down a little more before `get_zoffset` turns the chamber fan off with `TOGGLE_CHAMBER_FAN` after `G28` is called.

 Ideally, Qidi should not be disabling the chamber fan on a potentially hot heater unit, so this is the best we can do in the